Prussian invasion of Holland: The Campaign

+Utrecht

 The Gaudi division was supposed to attack Utrecht and the fortifications South of that city, but this proved unnecessary.
 The Rhinegrave was very aware of the strategic danger that the two-pronged attack (north and south of the city) posed.
 It was likely that the Prussians simply would pass him by and encircle the city, in which case his main force would become entrapped, and the Hague would become endangered.
 For that reason he asked the Defense Council in Woerden, that was in nominal command of the Holland troops in Utrecht, on 14 September for permission to evacuate Utrecht the next day, and to retreat to Amsterdam where he proposed to make a stand.
 The only hope of the Patriots appeared to be to hold out until they could be relieved by a French army that was rumored to stand ready in Givet on the border of France and the neutral Prince-Bishopric of Liège to march to the Netherlands, so if the Patriots could defend Amsterdam long enough for the French to arrive, they might still be saved.
 The permission was given and the evacuation started the next day and soon degenerated into total chaos.
 The Free Corps became totally demoralized and threw away their arms.
 Only the Legion of Salm maintained its composure and reached the outskirts of Amsterdam on the 16th.
 But the Prussians were able to occupy Utrecht unopposed the same day, and move on to The Hague.

 The fortress city of Gorinchem (the only garrison south of Amsterdam still in a position to offer resistance, after the Woerden Defense Council had ordered all other troops to retreat to Amsterdam on 15 September) was ordered to surrender by Knobelsdorff on 17 September.
 The town was commanded by Alexander van der Capellen, a brother of the Patriot leader Robert Jasper van der Capellen.
 He recognized that his position was hopeless due to the lack of preparations for a siege.
 Furthermore, a few weeks earlier the two States Army regiments that had been garrisoned in the city had been bribed by one of Harris' agents to defect wholesale, taking their cannon with them.
 The only defenders left were Free Corps.
 He therefore capitulated after a token bombardment by the Prussians, and he and his troops were made prisoners of war and transported to Wesel, where he was treated so badly, that he died in December 1787.
 The road to Dordrecht and Rotterdam lay now completely open for the Prussians.